noahfranco/Balto-Movies-BE/README.md

 ### Backend Framework

-- Express for flexibility, simple routing, and Knex.js
+- Express for flexibility, simple routing
-- Postgres for data persistence
+- pg for data persistence
 - Helmet for security
 - Cors for cross browser compatibility
+- Knex.js for communicating with postgreSQl database

 ## Endpoints